the-aerospace-corporation/amulib/README.md

 # AMU Library

-A C/C++ library for communicating with AMU (Aerospace Measurement Unit) devices over the I2C interface.
+A C/C++ library for communicating with AMU (Aerospace Measurement Unit) devices over the I2C or USB interface.

 ## Overview